Ryan-Wilkinson/atl-wdi-9/unit_01/w01d03/homework/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+Disadvantages: doesnt show which stop goes to which stop. like the path way from a -> b.
+advantage: each station has its own name so you can reference each one specifically.

 ### 6. Doctor Appointment App